 2. Alexander the Great

-As his so happened, his new philosophical views and ideas on ethics were not entertained by the then society and authority.
-He was eventually put on trial for two different charges – Corrupting the youths and impiety.
-In terms of philosophical beliefs, he was always at odds with many of his fellow Athenians, be it morally, ethically, intellectually or even politically.
-Disregarding any possible retributions that he may have to face for his philosophical stand, he went on to answer all the conviction made on his philosophical beliefs.
-He was ultimately sentenced to death by drinking a hemlock based liquid poison which he happily drank.
+In terms of his philosophical beliefs, he was always at odds with many of his fellow Athenians, be it morally, ethically, intellectually, or even politically.
+Disregarding any possible retributions that he may have to face for his philosophical stand, he stood by his beliefs.
+He was ultimately sentenced to death by poisoning, a fate he happily accepted.